Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Science and Technology Council, Taiwan, under Grant 111-2221-E-002-054-MY3, 112-2221-E-007-028, and 114-2221-E-002-010-MY3.
-We are grateful for the computational resources and support from the NTUCE-NCREE Joint Artificial Intelligence Research Center and the National Center of High-performance Computing (NCHC).
-The authors also wish to thank José Niño and Oliver K. Johnson for their valuable assistance with the implementation of the hierarchical simplex sampling and texture hull framework.
+We are grateful for the computational resources and support from the National Center for Research on Earthquake Engineering (NCREE), NIAR, Taiwan, NTUCE-NCREE Joint Artificial Intelligence Research Center, and the National Center of High-performance Computing (NCHC).
+The authors also wish to thank José Niño and Oliver K. Johnson for their valuable assistance with implementing the hierarchical simplex sampling and texture hull framework.